jh3nd3rs0n/jargyle/src/site/markdown/index.md

     [SOCKS5 RESOLVE request](reference/socks5-resolve-request.md)
 -   Route traffic through a specified chain of SOCKS5 servers

-The SOCKS server API and the SOCKS server have the following features:
+The SOCKS server API and the SOCKS server have the following additional
+features:

 -   SSL/TLS-layered TCP traffic between itself and clients
 -   DTLS-layered UDP traffic between itself and clients